Stetson Young Scholars Pre-Law Camps

 Thinking about becoming a lawyer?
 No experience necessary!

-- Have dinner with attorneys, law school staff and law students making contacts to prepare for your future career.
+Have dinner with attorneys and pre-law students making contacts to prepare for your future career.

 The mock trial summer camp is designed to teach students about trials in the United States.
-It will be akin to last year’s camp but with an even more interesting arson (criminal) trial.
-Students will learn about criminal or civil procedure, depending on whether the focus is a criminal or civil trial.
+Students will learn about civil procedure during Mock Trial 1 or criminal procedure during Mock Trial 2.
 Students will learn about pre-trial discovery, pre-trial motions, and the effect of party pre-trial stipulations as well.
 Students will learn how to use the Federal Evidence Code and presentation skills to learn how to make a good opening statement.
 They will learn the art of direct and cross-examination (including entering evidence) and then finally how to create a strong closing argument that will give them the best chance of winning over the minds of their judge(s).
-They will learn all of these things primarily through their own experience (by doing them).
-Course cap for each session is 12 students.
+They will learn all these things primarily through their own experience (by doing them).
+The course cap for each session is 15 students.

 “We can appeal!”
 Moot Court participants argue a fictional appeal of a final trial court decision.
-After hearing a court decision on a case, they will interpret a factual packet ((with the facts, some of the relevant law, and the procedural posture of the case), review the provided law, prepare short written briefs, and prepare oral arguments challenging the court decision.
+After hearing a court decision on a case, they will interpret a factual packet (with the facts, some of the relevant law, and the procedural posture of the case), review the provided law, prepare short written briefs, and prepare oral arguments challenging the court decision.
 Most scenarios will place the argument issues in an area of law that is unsettled and has been developing in recent times.
 Each team must be able to argue both sides of the appeal.
-Real trial and appellate attorneys will work with students to assist and final appeal will be made to a real judge in court.
-It is an intense week filled with hard but rewarding work designed to help students learn to be able to become construct cogent, well-documented arguments quickly, thereby building their confidence in the courtroom, the classroom and everyday life.
-Course cap is 12 students.
+It is an intense week filled with hard but rewarding work designed to help students learn to be able to construct cogent, well-documented arguments quickly, thereby building their confidence in the courtroom, the classroom and everyday life.
+The course cap is 15 students.

 - Pen and paper